 All that to say, I know from first-hand experience just how hard it can be for any passionate Christian to research material that strongly contradicts one's faith.
 It was very hard for me to do as well.
 And to be honest, the only reason I did it initially was to prove someone wrong who had been challenging me for a couple years on certain aspects of my faith.
 One thing I recall being challenged on, was that if I was so confident that I had the absolute truth, then why was I so unwilling to research anything that contradicted it? ..."Michelle, if you are so convinced that you have the truth, then you should never be afraid to challenge it by researching material that is without a Christian bias.
 The more research you do, the more it should validate what's absolutely true." ...That I could not deny.
-Nevertheless, since the person continued to press me with hard questions about the validity of the Biblical text, as well as the morality of the God of the Bible (referring to numerous passages of Scripture), I finally started out on a journey of researching some of the toughest questions out there.
+And since the person continued to press me with hard questions about the validity of the Biblical text, as well as the morality of the God of the Bible (referring to numerous passages of Scripture), I finally started out on a journey of researching some of the toughest questions out there.
 (Like Hell & Genocide VS the unconditional love & forgiveness of God, etc.) I was determined to prove the Bible was absolute truth.
 God was absolute Love.
 And God was ultimately JUST.

 * The Main Sources for My De-Conversion *